Fertility and Astrology

 Pluto in the 5th house was said in the olden days to be a placement for having to get married due to an ‘unplanned’ pregnancy.
 This is not such an issue in 2011 and just a word of caution if one is not looking for a committed relationship to be more careful with such a planetary placement.

 More than 1 planet in the 5th was foretold to indicate having more than one offspring and the nature of the planet was said to describe the personality and gender of the child.
-For example Mars in the 5th could mean a male child with a fiery and dynamic nature whereas the Moon would be a female child of a nurturing and emotional personality.
+For example, Mars in the 5th could mean a male child with a fiery and dynamic nature whereas the Moon would be a female child with a nurturing and emotional personality.

 11th house – is opposite to the 5th house and is considered a favourable place for such planets as Venus, Jupiter or the Moon to reside for a procreative chart.
 It is the house directly opposite the 5th house and is considered to be the influence from one's marriage partner that it represents.